rashk-e qamar hone tak-panDit jagmohan raina shauq

 उस से कह दो के ठहर जाए सहर होने तक

-Click here for background and on any passage for word meanings and explanatory discussion. panDit jagmohan raina shauq (1863-1946?).
+Click here for background and on any passage for word meanings and explanatory discussion. panDit jagmohan raina shauq (1863-1947?).
 He served as deputy collector in a district including agra.
 His ustaad was amir minaaii.
 He retired in 1920 and lived in allahabad.
+There are two volumes of his own Ghazal, published in 1940 and 1947.
+Together with panDit brij kishan kaul beKhabar, he authored two massive volumes (1931 and 1932) of about 1000 pages each of fine print, collecting urdu and faarsi verse of kashmiri panDits from magazine and manuscripts.
 This Ghazal is modeled after Ghalib’s ‘kaun jiita hai tere zulf ke sar hone tak’ and is linked to Ghalib naqsh-e qadam.

 1